Bad timing for coral sex might be an underappreciated threat of climate change.

 A whole species can synchronize its spawning to the same half-hour.
 That precision depends on an interlocking set of environmental cues.
 Water temperature, sunlight and wind affect the month of the event, researchers have found.
 The phase of the moon matters in determining the night, and local sunset cues the time.

-Data from 1980 to 1983 on the five studied species show consistent, synchronous patterns of mass spawning, based on regular lab exams of coral samples plus nighttime swims.
-But over 225 swim surveys from 2015 through 2018, Shlesinger discovered that only two of the five species still managed to spawn en masse during just a few nights.
+Data from 1980 to 1982 on the five studied species show consistent, synchronous patterns of mass spawning, based on regular lab exams of coral samples plus nighttime swims.
+But during 225 swim surveys from 2015 through 2018, Shlesinger discovered that only two of the five species still managed to spawn en masse during just a few nights.
 Three others didn’t synchronize tightly.
 In 2018, for instance, at least a few big lumps of the brain coral Platygyra lamellina spawned just about every night from June 12 to July 18.
 Mini releases don’t create a thick enough soup of gametes to make fertilization likely or for there to be a lot left over after fish finish feasting on the bundles.

 The moon still waxes and wanes regularly, but other spawning cues may be wavering out of sync with it.
 For instance, since 1982, when the earlier surveys were conducted, water in the northern part of the gulf has warmed about 0.31 degrees Celsius per decade, the researchers calculate.
 (Pollutants, especially hormone-disrupting ones, might also be sabotaging coral reproduction, the scientists say.)